SPT Investors Have Opportunity to Lead Sprout Social, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 5, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sprout Social, Inc. ("Sprout Social" or the "Company") (NASDAQ: SPT).
+LOS ANGELES, June 11, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sprout Social, Inc. ("Sprout Social" or the "Company") (NASDAQ: SPT).

 Class Period: November 2, 2023 – May 2, 2024